-Local authorities within England are required to submit on an annual basis, a single night snapshot of rough sleeping using street counts and intelligence driven estimates - The estimate is informed by the knowledge and triangulation of information held by partners.
-It is important to acknowledge that the estimate (or count, as some local authorities use) may be affected by what is known - or not known - to partners, and the circumstances that may lead to individuals who find themselves without somewhere safe warm and suitable to sleep at night.
+Local authorities within England are required to submit on an annual basis, a single night snapshot of rough sleeping using street counts and intelligence driven estimates - the estimate is informed by the knowledge and triangulation of information held by partners.
+It is important to acknowledge that the estimate (or count, as some local authorities use) may be affected by what is known - or not known - to partners, and the circumstances that may lead to individuals who find themselves without somewhere safe, warm and suitable to sleep at night.

-"Accurately recording the number of people sleeping rough across England on any one night is a huge challenge" - Homeless Link, 20th September 2018
+"Accurately recording the number of people sleeping rough across England on any one night is a huge challenge"

+- Homeless Link, 20th September 2018

-The annual rough sleeper estimate has been undertaken for this year (as at November, 2018).
-Analysis of the intelligence held by the Council and its partners shows the figure to be 13 people.
+In November 2018, analysis of the intelligence held by the Council and its partners shows the figure to be 13 people.
 This is an increase on the numbers reported last year in 2017, when the estimate recorded was 8 people.